walter-a-jablonowski/json-db/README.md

 all as one big logical tree of information.
 File and folder names are hierarchical keys that just continue within json files as json keys.

 Information is accessed by a ˋhierarchical.keyˋ.
-The library will take care of what needs 2 be loaded.
+The library will take care of what needs to be loaded.

+So we don't need to deal with how information is organised, we can just use it.
+If you save new information the library will use a standard behaviour to determine where it should be saved (see below).
+If you want to have control over the structure in the file system yourself, the only thing you need to do is make some folders and emtpy json files.
+The library will use existing files.
+Usage is quite intuitive: `$data = $db->query('things.some_thing')`.

 **Read**